 Memorable Manitobans: George Fraser Munroe (1849-1912)

-Born at Kildonan on 25 August 1849, son of Robert Munroe and Christina Fraser, he was educated in Kildonan.
+Born at Kildonan on 25 August 1849, son of Robert Munroe and Christina Fraser, grandson of James Fraser, he was educated in Kildonan.
 As a boatman he escorted the Wolseley Expedition into Winnipeg in 1870 and was associated with various pioneer journeys to St. Paul and across the prairies.

 After attending St. John’s College, in 1881 he received his BA from Manitoba College.
 He taught school briefly at Kildonan, but studied for admission to the Bar at the same time.
-He later practiced law on his own for a year before forming a partnership with G. H. West.
-In 1890, the firm was reorganized with the admittance of T. G. Mathers as a partner.
+He later practiced law on his own for a year before forming a partnership with George Henry West.
+In 1890, the firm was reorganized with the admittance of Thomas Graham Mathers as a partner.
 With the elevation of Mathers to a judgeship and the death of West, the firm of Munroe, Mackenzie, and Macqueen was formed, with which he remained affiliated for the rest of his life.

 Birth and death registrations, Manitoba Vital Statistics.

 “Death comes to George F. Munroe,” Manitoba Free Press, 6 June 1912, page 28.